Mega Millions: Record jackpots

-The fourth-largest Mega Millions jackpot advertised as $640 million at the time of the drawing (annuitized) or $462 million (cash value), was drawn on March 30, 2012.
+The seventh-largest Mega Millions jackpot advertised as $640 million at the time of the drawing (annuitized) or $462 million (cash value), was drawn on March 30, 2012.
 The initial estimate for that drawing (following the March 27 drawing, which was $363 million annuity) was $476 million (later increased to $500 million and again to $540 million); brisk ticket sales pushed the jackpot values, both annuitized (to $656 million) and the cash option ($474 million) higher.
-The amount spent on Mega Millions for drawings following its previous jackpot win, on January 24, 2012, was at least $1.5 billion. three jackpot-winning tickets had been confirmed (Illinois, Kansas, and Maryland).
+The amount spent on Mega Millions for drawings following its previous jackpot win, on January 24, 2012, was at least $1.5 billion.
+Three jackpot-winning tickets had been confirmed (Illinois, Kansas, and Maryland).

-Mega Millions' fith-largest jackpot, $648 million (second-largest won), was for the December 17, 2013, drawing.
+Mega Millions' eighth-largest jackpot, $648 million (second-largest won), was for the December 17, 2013, drawing.
 Two winning tickets, one each from California and Georgia, were sold.
 The holder of the Georgia ticket claimed the next morning; they selected the cash option, which amounted to $173,819,742.50 before withholdings.
-The holder of the California ticket claimed on January 3, 2014.
+The holder of the California ticket claimed the prize on January 3, 2014.
 (The California ticket holder received an equal share, but potentially a larger cash-option amount, as California lottery winnings are exempt from state income tax.)

-The July 24, 2018, drawing produced the sixth-largest jackpot (pending the larger one on offer the following October).
+The July 24, 2018, drawing produced the ninth-largest jackpot (pending the larger one on offer the following October).
 The annuity value was $543 million, but the holders of the winning ticket, 11 co-workers at a Wells Fargo branch in San Jose, chose to split the $320 million cash lump sum.

-Mega Millions' seventh-largest jackpot, $540 million, was for the July 8, 2016, drawing.
+Mega Millions' tenth-largest jackpot, $540 million, was for the July 8, 2016, drawing.
 One ticket from Indiana won the jackpot; the winner chose the cash option.

-Mega Millions' eighth-largest jackpot, $533 million, was for the March 30, 2018, drawing.
+Mega Millions' eleventh-largest jackpot, $533 million, was for the March 30, 2018, drawing.
 One ticket from New Jersey won the jackpot; Riverdale Lukoil South Gas Station sold the winning ticket.

-Mega Millions' ninth-largest jackpot, $451 million, was for the January 5, 2018, drawing.
-The winner was Shane Missler of Port Richey, Florida.

-Mega Millions' tenth-largest jackpot annuity value ($390 million) was for the March 6, 2007, drawing.
-Two tickets, one each from Georgia and New Jersey, won $195 million (annuity value) each.
-The holders of each ticket also chose the cash option.